OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp1.md

 ```

 ## 8. Debugging
 It is recommended to first use gdb (with enhancement such as [gdb-gef](https://gef.readthedocs.io/en/master/)) to debug the program on x86 machine.
-The x86_64 version skeleton codes are available under `x86_64_release`.

 ## 9. Footnote